-Vote WITHHOLD from individual directors (and the whole slate if the slate includes such individual directors) who:
+Vote WITHHOLD from individual directors who:

-• Are insiders on the audit, compensation or nominating committee.
+• Are insiders on the audit, compensation, or nominating committee.

-Include cautionary language for all affiliated outside directors who sit on the audit, compensation or nominating committee, to the effect that corporate governance best practices dictate that such committees should be comprised entirely of independent directors.
+Include cautionary language for all affiliated outside directors who sit on the audit, compensation, or nominating committee, to the effect that corporate governance best practices dictate that such committees should be comprised entirely of independent directors.